-Women in many places in the world are at risk due to notions of male honour and female chastity.
-For instance, in various parts of the Eastern Mediterranean, male honour can be judged by the sexual “purity” of women in his family.
-If a woman is sexually “defiled”, voluntarily, or involuntarily she may be interpreted as having disgraced the family honour.
+Women in many places in the world are at risk due to notions of male honor and female chastity.
+For instance, in various parts of the Eastern Mediterranean, male honor can be judged by the sexual “purity” of women in his family.
+If a woman is sexually “defiled”, voluntarily, or involuntarily she may be interpreted as having disgraced the family honor.

-In Alexandria, Egypt, 47% of women who have been raped were killed by a relative.
-In addition, over 80% of the women who live in rural areas of Egypt justify beatings citing refusing a man sex as the number one reason.
+In Alexandria, Egypt, 47 percent of women who have been raped were killed by a relative.
+In addition, over 80 percent of the women who live in rural areas of Egypt justify beatings citing refusing a man sex as the number one reason.

 Events That Trigger Violence

 Various studies around the world provide a remarkable list of events that trigger partner violence.
 Some of the triggers are the following:

 - Questioning the man about girlfriends or money

 - Going someplace without permission from the man

 In addition, recently derived evidences indicate violence may affect the lives of children.
 Children are usually present when domestic violence occurs.

 In Ireland, 64 percent of abused women stated their children were witness to violence that occurred in the family on a routine basis; 50 percent of women in Monterrey, Mexico also substantiated this claim.